 Warehouses, distribution centres, basements and brick-and-mortar storage spaces all have the power to make or break the happiness of an online customer.

 Avoid Cyber Monday fulfilment craziness by getting more prepared than ever before:

 - Inventory.
 It’s better to have too much than to run out and cause fulfilment backlogs

 - Prioritise.
 Customers that pay for fast shipping expect fast shipping.

 - Be realistic.
 Don’t over promise and deliver late.
 Set expectations before customers purchase.

 - Returns.
 Give your customers the choice to lodge self-service returns.

 - Labels.
 Cut the fat from your shipping label printing process by streamlining all labels into one solution

 Need a bit more help getting your warehouse ready in time for Cyber Monday and Black Friday?
-Download our step by step guide to better shipping here.
+Download our step-by-step checklist to prepare for peak season here.